GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/focusable-controls/index.md

 Manually check that all custom controls are keyboard focusable and display a focus indicator.
-The order in which elements are focused should aim to follow the DOM order.
+Elements should be focused in a way that follows the DOM order.
 If you're unsure which elements should receive focus, see [Introduction to Focus](https://web.dev/focus/).